UK Financial Services, regulations and ethics Demo

 Firms must not make recommendations about any transaction for a retail client unless it has taken reasonable steps to ensure that the customer fully understands the nature of the risks involved.

-Where a life office deals in with profits arrangements, it must produce a Principles and Practices of Financial Management document setting out the way in which the organisation manages with profits business.
+Where a life office deals in with profits arrangements, it must produce a Principles and Practices of Financial Management (PPFM) document, setting out the way in which the organisation manages its with profits business.
 This document must be sent to all existing with profits policyholders with their annual statements.
 It must also be issued where existing policyholders make any change and at the point of sale for a new plan.

 In this section we identify the rules that exist to enable a client to change their minds about a new contract and cancel it within a given period of...